-Among the most acrobatic of Australia’s small mammals are the gliders – small, possum-like marsupials that spend much of their time in tree canopies, leaping extraordinary distances with ease.
+Among the most acrobatic of Australia’s small mammals are the gliders – small, possum-like marsupials that spend much of their time in tree canopies, leaping and gliding extraordinary distances with their limbs outstretched.

 Gliders can also change direction mid-air thanks to their long tails, which they use as rudders.

 Measuring between 6.5cm and 46cm in length (excluding their tails), gliders have large eyes, short faces and soft, silky fur.
 The largest species – the Greater Glider – can weigh up to 1.6kg, while tiny feathertail gliders weigh around 12 grams and are the size of a small mouse.

 Seven species of glider are found in Australia: the Greater Glider, the Broad-toed Feather Glider and the Narrow-toed Feather Glider (known collectively as feathertail gliders), the Squirrel Glider, the Sugar Glider, the Mahogany Glider and the Yellow-tailed Glider.

 Gliders can be found in all states and mainland territories.
 Six of the seven Australian species are found in Queensland and four of these have been observed at our Yourka Reserve.

 All gliders depend on tree hollows to make their homes, but each has unique needs.

 The Greater Glider requires certain altitudes where specific eucalypts can be found.
 It prefers old-growth forests and has never been found in rainforests.
 Feathertail gliders are less choosy, living in rainforests at any altitude and even in city parks and backyards where eucalypts grow.